Towns & Places

 In the summer, Indian troubles began when a man on Cow Creek and S.D.
-Walker of the Clear Creek settlement were killed.
+Walker of the Clear Creek settlement was killed.
 Fearing another attack, other county pioneers took refuge at the stage station on the Smoky Hill River.
 However, when they learned that Indians were coming in great numbers, they left for the east.

 In June 1864, Lieutenant Allen Ellsworth and 40 men were stationed at Page’s old ranch on the Fort Riley-Fort Larned Road crossing of the Smoky Hill River.
 There, they built a blockhouse, and in July, General Curtis named it Fort Ellsworth.
 In 1866, the fort was renamed Fort Harker in honor of General Charles Garrison Harker, who died in combat during the Civil War.
 In the next years, many famous generals and individuals were often located at Fort Harker, including General George Armstrong Custer, General Nelson Miles, General Winfield Scott Hancock, General Philip Sheridan, William F. Cody, and James B. Hickok were also stationed at the fort either as scouts or briefly living there.

 When the county was organized in 1867, the governor appointed temporary officers and commissioners.
 A general election was held on August 10, 1867, for permanent officers and commissioners, and Ellsworth was made the county seat.

 The first school was taught in 1867 in a dugout along Thompson Creek but was unable to complete the first term because of an Indian scare.
 The first railroad in the county was the Kansas Pacific, built in 1868, which followed the general course of the Smoky Hill River.

 On March 22, 1869, 14 Pawnee Indians, including scouts honorably discharged after working for the army, were traveling through Ellsworth County when they ran into U.S. cavalry troops.
 Though the Pawnee had discharge papers from the army, a fight ensued.
 The Indians retreated to a sandstone cave known today as Palmer’s Cave.
 Their attackers set fire to grass at the cave’s entrance, and six to nine Pawnee men were killed as they ran out.
 The others died from exposure without their possessions.